Yoga Psychology and the subtle mind-body-breath-life connection

 As part of this ongoing research, we recently conducted two studies through the National Institute of Complementary Medicine (NICM), which is part of the School of Science and Health at the University of Western Sydney.

 The first study sought to gain a consensus statement from experienced yoga teachers and researchers in the field of yoga and mental health throughout the world, on recommended approaches and techniques to include or avoid in yoga practices for people with depression or anxiety.
 The results of the study were used to develop “yoga for mental health intervention guidelines”, which have been presented at international Yoga Therapy and Positive Psychology conferences and published in the BMC Complementary and Alternative Medicine Journal.
-This is freely available to download here.

 The second study was a randomised clinical trial to evaluate the benefits of individualised yoga in addition to conventional or usual mental health care, for reducing depression and anxiety, and improve well-being.
 The study included over 100 participants.
 Each participant attended 4 private yoga sessions and was taught an individualised yoga practice to do at home over a period of 6 weeks.
 A range of measures for depression, anxiety, stress, psychological distress, general mental and physical health, well-being and resilience were included.
 Results suggest significant mental health benefits from individualised yoga plus usual care, compared to usual care alone.
-The study and results have been published in Depression and Anxiety and the abstract can be read here.

 Michael de Manincor is the Founder and Course Director at The Yoga Institute in Sydney.
 Michael is a Counselling Psychologist, Senior Yoga Teacher Trainer, Yoga Therapist, Former President and Honorary Life Member of Yoga Australia, founder of the charitable organisation The Yoga Foundation, and holds a PhD in Yoga and Mental Health.